ricardoemerson/create-flutter-widgets-and-classes/README.md

 # Usage Examples

-You can create a Flutter Stateless or Stateful Widgets, GetX Features, MobX Store, Classes and Intefaces either by typing in the vscode command palette or by right-clicking any folder in the tree view and use the followed options:
+You can create a Flutter Stateless or Stateful Widgets, GetX App Structures, GetX Features, GetX Routes, GetX Services, MobX Store, Classes and Intefaces either by typing in the vscode command palette or by right-clicking any folder in the tree view and use the followed options:

 - `🔶 Create Stateless Widget`
 - `🔷 Create Stateful Widget`